SlavkoMuzdeka/SlavkoMuzdeka/README.md

 ### Hi, I'm Slavko Muždeka 👋

 Welcome to my GitHub profile!
-I'm a Software Engineer with a boundless passion for computer science and software development.
+I'm a Software Engineer with an endless curiosity for computer science and software development.

 ## 🔧 GitHub Profile Summary Cards